Vestal, New York: History

-The Kopernik Observatory & Science Center is a public observatory in Vestal opened to the public on 16 June 1974 by the Kopernik Society of Broome County to commemorate the 500th anniversary of the birth of the astronomer Nicolaus Copernicus (Mikołaj Kopernik) in 1973.
+The Kopernik Observatory & Science Center is a public observatory in Vestal opened to the public on June 16, 1974, by the Kopernik Society of Broome County to commemorate the 500th anniversary of the birth of the astronomer Nicolaus Copernicus (Mikołaj Kopernik) in 1973.
 It is one of the best-sited and best equipped public observatories in the Northeast United States.

 During the 1990s, Vestal became the major retail center of the Southern Tier region of New York, with many large shopping centers such as the Town Square Mall, Parkway Plaza, Shoppes at Vestal, and Campus Plaza being built along the Vestal Parkway (NY Route 434), which became one of the busiest roads in the area.
 Vestal's historic central business district is located along three blocks of Front Street, still lined with small shops.

 The Drovers Inn and Round Family Residence and Vestal Central School were listed on the National Register of Historic Places in 2010.

 Geography

 According to the United States Census Bureau, the town has a total area of 136.2 km2, of which 134.0 km2 is land, and 2.2 km2 (1.62%) is water.
 The town of Vestal is on the south side of the Susquehanna River.
-The Susquehanna River flows westward past Vestal to towns like Owego and Waverly in Tioga County.
-From there, the river bends southward into Pennsylvania through Wilkes-Barre and Harrisburg, eventually flowing into the Chesapeake Bay at Havre de Grace, Maryland.

-The northern town line is defined by the Susquehanna River, the western town boundary is the border of Tioga County, and the southern town line is the border of Susquehanna County, Pennsylvania.

 New York State Route 17 passes across the northern part of the town and intersects north–south highway New York State Route 26 by the Susquehanna River.
 New York State Route 434, Vestal Parkway, intersects NY-26 south of the NY-17 junction.
 New York State Route 201 also crosses to the north shore of the Susquehanna River, linking the eastern part of Vestal with the village of Johnson City.